a woman doing yoga in a living room

 Solution: Yoga emphasizes sukha (ease) and sthiram (steadiness), guiding us to find inner peace despite external chaos.

-How Yoga Differs from Modern Stress Relief Methods
+How Yoga Differs from Modern Stress Relief Methods?

 Ancient Yogic Techniques to Beat Stress Naturally